-2) Pseudo AU Label Sampling: In order to learning AU evaluation model, we sample some pseudo AU labels according to the three kinds of AU conditional probability.
-We generate pseudo AU labels for each expression.
-Before sampling, we generate probability parameters, except for some concrete conditional probabilities of AUs under expressions in Table I, like P (AU1=1|sadness) =0.6.
-Specifically, for conditional probability of one AU under one expression, which is greater than 0.7, like P (AU4=1|anger), we draw the probability parameters in the uniform distribution U(0.7, 1), and for those less than 0.2, like P(AU1=1|anger), we draw the probability parameters in the uniform distribution U(0, 0.2).
-Similarly, for conditional probability of one AU under pain expression, probability parameters are drawn from U(0.5, 1).
-For conditional probability of one AU under another AU, without loss of generality, which might as well be set as P (AUj = 1|AUi = 1), if AUi and AUj are co-existent, we draw P (AUj = 1|AUi = 1) from U(0.5, 1), if they are mutual exclusive, we draw P(AUj = 1|AUi = 1) from U(0, 0.2).
-After generating the probability parameters, we adopt the same sampling algorithm as [29] to generate pseudo AU labels for each expression.
+2) Pseudo AU Label Sampling: In order to learn the AU evaluation model, pseudo AU labels are sampled according to the three kinds of AU conditional probability.
+Pseudo AU labels are generated for each expression.
+Probability parameters are generated before sampling, except for some concrete conditional probabilities of AUs under expressions in Table I, like P (AU1=1|sadness) =0.6.
+Specifically, for conditional probabilities of one AU under one expression that are greater than 0.7, like P (AU4=1|anger), probability parameters are drawn in the uniform distribution U(0.7, 1).
+For probabilities less than 0.2, like P(AU1=1|anger), parameters are drawn in the uniform distribution U(0, 0.2).
+Similarly, for the conditional probability of one AU under the pain expression, probability parameters are drawn from U(0.5, 1).
+For the conditional probability of one AU under another AU without loss of generality, which might as well be set as P (AUj = 1|AUi = 1).
+If AUi and AUj are co-existent, P (AUj = 1|AUi = 1) is drawn from U(0.5, 1).
+If they are mutually exclusive, P(AUj = 1|AUi = 1) is drawn from U(0, 0.2).
+After generating the probability parameters, the same sampling algorithm used in [29] is adopted to generate pseudo AU labels for each expression.

-3) Learning RBM model: A restricted boltzmann machine [33] is used to model the joint AU probability.
-The RBM we use consists of two type of binary notes: visible units y and hidden units h.
+3) Learning RBM model: The joint AU probability is modeled by a restricted Boltzmann machine [33].
+This RBM consists of two types of binary nodes: visible units y and hidden units h.
 The visible nodes represent pseudo AU labels.
-In our work, we pre-train an evaluation model under each expression before learning AU classifier and face generator.
+In our work, an evaluation model is pre-trained under each expression prior to learning the AU classifier and face generator.

-The energy function of RBM is defined as:
+The energy function of the RBM is defined as: